 I began training that summer.
 Because I started at 13, I was very behind with both technique and endurance.
 By the end of the summer, including 8-hour long training days, 5 days a week, I was about where the other kids my age were.
 I began to compete in small meets and felt like things had gone back to normal.
 Then the following fall of my 8th grade year I got a tear in my triceps and dislocated my shoulder almost weekly.
 Months of physical therapy did nothing and we finally went and saw an Orthopedist.
 There I was diagnosed with the connective tissue disease Ehlers Danlos Syndrome in which the ligaments holding my joints in place do not function the way they should.
 I was sick of being summed up in a few weird sounding diagnoses.
 I began weightlifting to help the muscles support the tendons and continued to swim.

-My body was not equipped to be an Olympic level athlete, let alone a competitive high school athlete.
+At this time, I was again told my body was not equipped to be an Olympic level athlete, let alone a competitive high school athlete.
 I had equated so much of my self-worth towards my athleticism, and without that aspect of my life I felt like my diseases had won.
 I felt like I was a prisoner in a body separate from my own.
 If there is one aspect of chronic illness in teens that most people struggle to understand it is the disconnection between what you want your body to do and what its actually able to do and this past year, I have had to discover and accept the limitation I have been given.

 I am still learning to love the body I was given, and that is okay.
 From my chronic illness, I have experienced severe pain, underwent numerous procedures and countless tests.
 I have experienced critical care hospital stays that has altered my present and changed the outlook for my future.
-I have learned it is beautiful to be strong but I have also learned it is acceptable to be weak in times of struggle.
+I have learned it is beautiful to be strong, but I have also learned it is acceptable to be weak in times of struggle.
 I have learned to take everything one day at a time, sometimes one task at a time.